 Torrenting is where many users share small bits of a larger file with each other to enable some potentially very fast download speeds.
 And the rise of torrenting has also meant a rise in the popularity of VPN downloads.

-Of course TechRadar doesn’t condone any copyright-trampling activities, but we do worry about your safety online.
+Of course TechRadar doesn’t condone any copyright-trampling activities, but we do worry about your safety when you're trying to watch stuff online.
 And, on the privacy front, all these other online folks you’re sharing files with can clearly see your IP address.
 So if you want to avoid that and retain your anonymity, then we'd recommend using one of the best options that we've listed below to ensure that your details stay private.

 The Virtual Private Networks in question all support torrents (not every VPN out there does) and we're on hand to tell you the best VPN for torrenting in 2019.